SrinandanKota/Algorithms/DNA/README.md

 2) WarWithHash
 3) WarWithRollHash

 An unknown DNA sequence U is provided about which you would like to find some information.
-You are given a set S of n strings, and each string has length exactly k such that S is the set of all 2 k-length substrings of U. Now the goal is to construct a set T such that T is the set of all 2k-length substrings of U. Input is S: A set of k-length substrings of U and output is T|set of all 2k-length substrings of U.
+You are given a set S of n strings, and each string has length exactly k such that S is the set of all 2 k-length substrings of U. Now the goal is to construct a set T such that T is the set of all 2k-length substrings of U. Input is S: A set of k-length substrings of U and output is T is a set of all 2k-length substrings of U.

 Classes: